Stevie-Dave/Stevie-Dave/README.md

-Hi👋, I’m @Stevie-Dave
+Hi👋😊, I’m @Stevie-Dave.
-I’m interested in Machine Learnig, App Development Programming in general.
+I’m interested in Machine Learning, App Development and Programming in general.
-I’m currently learning UIUX, MongoDB and front and backend programming using Java and Kotlin.
+I'm currently learning UIUX, MongoDB and front and backend programming using Java and Kotlin.
 I’m looking to collaborate on Applications, Websites and Database related projects and Arduino and Machine learning projects.

 <!---